-Market interest rates +1%/-1%: When the market interest rate sensitivities are performed, consequential changes in yield and values are allowed for on all interest-bearing assets and liabilities, including updating the assumptions for indexation of regular premiums and expense inflation.
-MCEV increases when interest rates decrease and decreases when interest rates increase due to its exposure to the fee-based pensions business which is of a longer duration than the life insurance business.
+Market interest rates +1%-1%: When the market interest rate sensitivities are performed, consequential changes in yield and values are allowed for on all interest-bearing assets and liabilities, including updating the assumptions for indexation of regular premiums and expense inflation.
+Pensions' VIF increases when interest rates decrease and decreases when interest rates increase due to its exposure to the fee-based pensions business which is of a longer duration than the life insurance business.
 Underlying assets backing life savings liabilities are assumed to be invested in cash when carrying out the interest rate sensitivities.
-In contrast, VNB and from full-year 2017 onwards, VIF increases when interest rates increase and decrease when interest rate decrease due to the Return of Premium product's partial reliance on spread profits.
+An increase in interest rates are now having a positive overall impact on both MCEV and VNB.
+This is due to the spread nature of Return of Premium product where higher profits are projected as a result of higher interest rates.